Nalhab/my-threejs-webxr-drawing/README.md

 - **Solo Mode**: Draw on your own and let others guess.
 - **Multiplayer Mode**: Play with friends by hosting the server on your own machine.
 - **Music**: There is music on the home page (browser may block autoplay so you have to click on the page to trigger it), there is also a sound when a sphere is placed.
+Unfortunately, the music can only be loaded when hosting the project on your machine, it doesn't work with GitHub Pages.

 ### Socket Events for Multiplayer Mode